matsim-scenarios/matsim-kelheim/README.md

 It can be used by using either of these methods:

-##### ... using an IDE, e.g. Eclipse, IntelliJ - Alternative 1: use cloned/downloaded matsim-kehlheim repository
+##### ... using an IDE, e.g. Eclipse, IntelliJ - Alternative 1: use cloned/downloaded matsim-kelheim repository
 (Requires either cloning or downloading the repository.)

 1. Set up the project in your IDE.